top of page

 Take seriously

 • As ovarian oestrogen reduces, fat tissue in the body, especially breast tissue starts producing low levels of oestrogen.
 This increases the risk of certain types of breast cancer.
 Be more aware of changes in your breasts and go for regular screening when invited.
+If you feel changes in your breast tissue or a lump, seek medical advice straight away.

 • As oestrogen levels decline, bone density reduces, the risk of Osteoporosis increases.
 Request a bone density scan if you are concerned.